Trademark Hong Kong

 Trademark Search

-Before applying for a trademark in Hong Kong, you might want to conduct a search to find out if there are any identical or similar marks on the Trademark Register.
-However, it is an optional procedure for filing the trademark application.
+Before applying for a trademark in Hong Kong, it is recommended to conduct a search to check for any identical or similar marks on the Trademark Register, however this search is optional.

 Time frame: 5 – 7 working days